gini/gini-vision-lib-android/componentapiexample/README.md

 Before analyzing documents with the Component API example app, you need to set your Gini API Client Id and Secret in the `src/main/res/values/gini_api_credentials.xml`.

+Please note, that large heap is enabled for the example app.
+Your application using the Gini Vision Library should also enable large heap to make sure, that there is enough memory for image handling.

 Overview
 ========